truewalrus/angular-seed-sj/README.md

 * Navigate to the site `localhost:1337/[partialName] to see it

 ### Back-end
 The site is hosted using Node.JS

-STEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEVE

 #### Initial Installation and Setup
 *This assumes that the user has Node.JS already installed.
 If they don't, see the [Node Docs](http://nodejs.org/) for installation instructions*